siddhartha-gadgil/DeptWeb/_auto-seminars/2014/2014-7-22-t-v-h-prathamesh-iisc.md

 date: 2014-7-22
 speaker: "T. V. H. Prathamesh IISc"
 title: "Mechanisation of Knot Theory"
 time: "11:00am - 12:00pm"
-venue: "Lecture Hall III, Department of Mathematics"
+time: "Lecture Hall III, Department of Mathematics"
 ---
 Mechanisation of Mathematics refers to use of computers to generate or check